-Another way to bring in an income is from selling your own digital products.
+Another way to bring in an income is by selling your own digital products.
 This could be something like a how-to guide or an ebook.
 Your customers will be able to send you money directly and then will be able to download your product.
-Once your digital product is ready to go, there is little work for you to do.
+Once your digital product is ready, there is little work for you to do.

-A lot of your payments will come in $US.
+A lot of your payments will come from $US.
 It’s the way of the world.
 Often, this can be paid straight into your PayPal account.
 Although that’s an easy option, it’s not ideal.
-PayPal has terrible exchange rates and it could cost you a lot of money over the long term.
-Instead, you can open an account with Wise, which will be just as easy and money-saving too.
+PayPal has terrible exchange rates and could cost you a lot of money over the long term.
+Instead, you can open an account with Wise, which will be just as easy and money-saving.

 What not to do

-There are a couple of things you should avoid when you have created your blog because it could soon undo all your hard work.
+When creating your blog, you should avoid a couple of things because it could soon undo all your hard work.

-Without getting bogged down in too much detail, links in and out of your blog are generally a good thing.
+Without getting bogged down in too much detail, links in and out of your blog are generally good.
 But…

-You will be contacted by lots of companies that will want to have links to their website placed into your posts.
+You will be contacted by lots of companies that will want to have links to their website placed in your posts.
 They will offer anything from £5 upwards.
 It may sound good as it’s easy money.
-My tip would be not to do it.
+My tip would be not to do it, or at least, do it sparingly.
 Readers of your blog will be wondering why you are linking to all of these sites and it won’t bring you any long-term benefit.
 In fact, Google may mark your site as spam if you do it too much.
 If that happens, there’s a good chance you’ll slip down in Google’s rankings.

 Careful with your ads